omega8cc/boa/docs/BACKUP_REGIONS.md

 #### User (`mybackup`) Behavior:
 - Buckets are associated with the Octopus system user running the command.
-- User-specific bucket names follow the convention: `back-to-USER-HOSTNAME-REGIONCODE`.
+- User-specific bucket names follow the convention: `back-to-USER-HOSTNAME-PROVIDER`.
 - The `USER` is your Aegir system user as visible in the `/data/disk/USER/static` path.
 - The `HOSTNAME` is your system hostname, but with dots replaced by hyphens.
-- The `REGIONCODE` is the symbol of the region from the vendors tables above.
+- The `PROVIDER` is the short name of the vendor, with underscores replaced by hyphens:

+  aws -------------- Amazon S3 (Standard)
+  aws-one-zone ----- Amazon S3 (One Zone)
+  aws-standard-ia -- Amazon S3 (Standard-IA)
+  azure ------------ Azure Blob Storage b2 --------------- Backblaze B2
+  do-spaces -------- DigitalOcean Spaces gcs -------------- Google Cloud Storage ibm -------------- IBM Cloud Object Storage linode ----------- Linode Object Storage by Akamai upcloud ---------- UpCloud Object Storage wasabi ----------- Wasabi Hot Cloud Storage

 How to determine correct `HOSTNAME` and `USER` to be used as your Bucket name?

 It's easy to find because your Aegir URL is actually `USER`.`HOSTNAME` -- For example in `o123.fr8.eu.aegir.cc` the `o123` is `USER` and `fr8.eu.aegir.cc` is a `HOSTNAME`

 However, when used in the bucket name, it becomes `back-to-USER-HOSTNAME-REGIONCODE`, so in this example: `back-to-o1-fr8-eu-aegir-cc-eu-central-1`

+---

+### Configuration Overview

+#### Root Configuration (`multiback`)
+For system-wide backups managed by `multiback`, ensure that your configuration includes the necessary credentials in `/var/xdrago/backup/credentials/` directory.
+More details in New Backups for BOA SysAdmin [docs/BACKUP_ROOT.md](https://github.com/omega8cc/boa/tree/5.x-dev/docs/BACKUP_ROOT.md)

+#### User Configuration (`mybackup`)
+Regular users should place their backup configurations in the `~/static/control/remote_backups/credentials/` directory.
+The `mybackup` script automatically uses these credentials to restore backups for the current user.
+More details in New Backups for Octopus Lshell User [docs/BACKUP_USER.md](https://github.com/omega8cc/boa/tree/5.x-dev/docs/BACKUP_USER.md)

 ---